chrishenyard/InterviewQuestions/README.md

 <h1>Display data using the Breadth First search.</h1>
 Numbers represent levels.<br/>

-<h1>Take a input of any generic type and return the output using C# generics and with the help of object oriented programming</h1>
+<h1>Take an input of any generic type and return the output using C# generics and with the help of object oriented programming</h1>

 Base Class - BaseClass<br/>
 Rule 1 : BaseClass should be generic<br/>